 Storm Water Prevention:

 It all begins with the watershed.
 What is a watershed?
-A watershed is all of the land that water moves across or under while flowing to a specific body of water.
+A watershed is all of the land that water moves across or under the land while flowing to a specific body of water.
 A water shed includes the land and the water in it as well as the plants, animals and humans who live and work there.
 Every area of the earth in which water falls on land is a watershed; so no matter where you live, you live in a watershed.
 Delaware City is located in the Christiana and Dragon Run Watersheds.
 It is important that we keep our water clean, and Stormwater Management helps do this.

 Delaware City has a Storm Water Prevention Ordinance and participates in the National Pollution Discharge Elimination System (NPDES) Permit.
 Mandated by Congress under the Clean Water Act, the NPDES Stormwater Program is a comprehensive two-phased national program for addressing the non-agricultural sources of stormwater discharges which adversely affect the quality of our nation’s waters.
 The program uses the National Pollutant Discharge Elimination System (NPDES) permitting mechanism to require the implementation of controls designed to prevent harmful pollutants from being washed by stormwater runoff into local water bodies.
 Delaware City along with New Castle County and Del D.O.T. worked together to update the permit.
 Another good source for information is the EPA Stormwater website.

 The City maintains an extensive drainage system within the public rights-of-way.
 The system is a combination of catch basins connected by pipes and open ditches or swales.
 Stormwater drains to the Delaware River, the Branch Canal, or to Dragon Run.
 Most of the outfalls to the river and the Branch Canal have tide gates which prevent flood waters from entering the town through the drainage system.